typhoon93/devopslearning/courses/terraform-on-aws-eks/notes/general-notes.md

   - k8s pvc and storage class: the size of the volume does not effect the actual usable space in EFS (as it is elastic) so we only set it because it is required by the template of
 - Dynamic provisioning: uses a PVC; we do not need to create a PV first manually.
 On the other hand, STORAGE CLASS has additonal params that need to be filled.
 - this is in contrast to EBS that could be created automatically by its driver.

+## Scaling
+- Horizontal pod autoscaling (HPA) - increasing replicas of pods
+  - hpa needs a k8s metric server to verify usage
+  - scaling happens when cpu utilization percentage we set is reached
+  - you can use `kubectl top pod` to get utilization